m-zakeri/iust_complex_network/docs/index.md

 # Introduction
-This repository contains my assignments and projects submitted as a requirement of IUST complex network course.
+This repository contains my assignments and projects submitted as a requirement of IUST Dynamic Complex Network course.

 ## Hafez (حافظ) Wordnet